Hussein24Mh/Bulls_and_Cows_Game/README.md

 # Bulls and Cows Game
 It was a problem solving game algorithm from Codeforces and I made it executable file for fun , why not

-# TO Play The Game
+# To Play The Game
 Download the code.exe file and try it

 # Rules Of The Game